 Open Questions for the Team

-Important Details Not to Lose
+Important Details Not To Lose

-Opportunity Analysis
+Opportunity Strategist

 Formalizes ideas into validated product opportunities with evidence.